Aszeal/Kickstarter_Analysis-Challeneg-/README.md

 ## Overview of Project
-The overview of the project was to analyze the "Kick Starter" data and formulate a conconlusion based off the analytics using visualizations and a report.
+The overview of the project was to analyze the "Kick Starter" data and formulate a conconlusion based off of the analytics using visualizations and a report.
 The project is focused on showcasing my ability to analyze the date, organize it, and make it clear for the reader to understand.

 ## Purpose of the Project
-The purpose of the project was to analyze the "Kick Starter" data and formulate a conclusion based of the analytics.
+The purpose of the project was to analyze the "Kick Starter" data and formulate a conclusion based off of the analytics.
 In this case, I was directed to analysis data in comparison to Louise’s' play, Fever.
 Louise wanted to know how his play did in comparison to others.
 His play almost met the fundraising goal.

 ## Analysis and Challenges